ehulders/Meraki-Ansible-Deployment/readme.md

       run: sh ./scripts/entrypoint.sh
 ```

-### Running
+### Running / Triggers

-Now all that's left to do is get things running
+Now all that's left to do is get things running, the on: section of your file defines when this pipeline will run.
+The below denotes that anytime (this means we can have a separte branch for testing without impacting production).
+The paths section denotes that only when a file in the playbooks/vars folder is changed or added to that the actions will be started.

 ```
 name: CICD-Meraki

 on:
   push: